White Peony Acupuncture

 • Reduce stress, anxiety, pain, and discomfort

-• Correct breech position (optimal time from 33-37 weeks gestation)
+• Encourage optimal fetal positioning (ideally from 33-37 weeks gestation)

 • Increase the likelihood of vaginal deliveries, even with VBACs (Vaginal Birth after Cesarean)

-• Decrease medical induction rates, women receiving epidurals, and emergency cesarean sections
+• Decrease medical induction rates, epidurals, and emergency cesarean sections

 • Not sure about having acupuncture?
 See Acupressure for labor info here